Create sensor object type data in Pipeline Builder

 3. Concatenate strings to create title properties for objects

-Now, we should create human-readable title properties for our sensor objects using the concatenate strings transform.
+Now, you should create human-readable title properties for our sensor objects using the concatenate strings transform.
 Even though the sensor objects will embed into the object view of another Flight object, creating a dedicated name for a sensor object will make it more intuitive for users to build and analyze sensors for use in the platform.

 The concatenate strings transform board, used to create a new title for sensor objects.